Jean-Gabriel Prêtre

 Jean-Gabriel Prêtre (20 December 1768 – 29 April 1849) was a Swiss-French natural history painter who illustrated birds, mammals and reptiles in a large number of books.
 Several species of animal were named after him.

 Biography

 Prêtre was born in Geneva.
 His father Jean-Louis Prêtre married Judith Renauld on 28 December 1767 in the church of Saint Germain.
 From their marriage the children Pernette Marguerite, Jean-Gabriel and Marie were born.

 He worked as a natural history illustrator, first for Empress Josephine's zoo, and then for the Natural History Museum in Paris.
-He illustrated many books of animals and birds, and had several species named after him.
+He illustrated many books of animals and birds, and had several species named after him, using the species name pretrei.

 Species named after Prêtre

 A species of worm lizard, Amphisbaena pretrei, is named in his honor.